Mathematics

 Honors Computer Science 2

-Honors Game Development in C#
+Honors Seminar Game Development in C#

-Honors Seminar Artificial Intelligence and Computational Modeling
+Honors Seminar A.I.
+Computational Modeling

 The first semester of this two-semester sequence will focus on computational modeling using Python.
-This course integrates concepts from calculus, statistics, linear algebra, and computer science through the lens of real-world scenarios.
+This course integrates concepts from calculus, statistics, linear algebra, and computer science through the lens of real- world scenarios.
 There will be an emphasis on numerical methods for solving differential equations.
 In addition, students will be introduced to statistical methods to analyze large data sets along with specific techniques from linear algebra.

 PLEASE NOTE: Course availability fluctuates from year to year.
-Please review the 2023-2024 Course Catalog for information on course availability and enrollment requirements.
+Please review the 2024-2025 Course Catalog for information on course availability and enrollment requirements.